Why do you think we’re writing this article?

 You also want to make sure you aren’t getting any mobile usability alerts.

 Next, slide down to where it says “Mobile Usability.”
 Click it.

 Do you see errors?
 If so, see if you can fix them.
 If not, congrats, so far things are looking good.

 Next, swing by our old friend Google Analytics.
 Now do Acquisition > Search Console > Devices.

 If you haven’t hooked up your Google Webmaster Tools to Google Analytics, you’ll be asked to do so now.
 If you have, dive in and make sure your mobile stats are healthy.

 You want to break things down by device, which your view will default to.
 If your TOS is low on Apple iPhone, but not Android devices, you know where the problem exists.

-It’s possible that only certain versions of IOS may show issues with your content.
-Or table devices could make things funky.
+It’s possible that only certain versions of iOS may show issues with your content.
+Or tablet devices could make things funky.
 When it comes to content display issues, the world is your device oyster.

 While discovering issues may feel overwhelming, it should be viewed as a good thing.
 Once you solve mobile usability issues for your content marketing, things can only get better.